jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-23-strangers-4-Mary-Alpoliani.md

 #### Side Tangent

 Years ago, I visited Budapest and hung out with a friend of a friend.
-She suprised me by bringing me to the river across from the parliment building during sunset.
+She surprised me by bringing me to the river across from the parliament building during sunset.
 It was the most magical moment of the trip, and we attempted to open a bottle of wine.
 We clicked glasses took a sip, and she asked me, "So, Jeremy, what's your story?".
 The question confused me.

 "You mean, what do I do?", I asked.